Gimle Labs Presentation

 The foundation that makes learning possible

 A categorical, functional approach to modelling systems — like constructivist programming, but for physics.
-Systems compile into executable circuit graphs where composition preserves correctness by construction.
+Systems compile into typed circuit graphs where composition preserves correctness by construction.
+Feedback loops, the heart of real dynamical systems, compile into traced circuits with verified fixed-point semantics, not approximated as recurrent black boxes.
 Any stochastic, deterministic, or discrete system of any complexity can be expressed as a proof in such a proof system.

 The same circuit runs deterministic, stochastic (Itô or Stratonovich), or discrete — without rewriting.
 The syntax is simple and regular, but semantically rich: small structural changes dramatically alter the dynamics.
 This is what makes it learnable — and what Modelica, Simulink, SPICE or similar modelling frameworks fundamentally lack.